darmado/AWS-Attack/README.md

 - **FLEXIBILITY**
-Blackbot Labs builds and delivers open source tools with the flexibility and intent for security professionals to improve their trade-craft and scale security testing initiatives in IT, OT, cloud-native and hybrid workspaces.
+Building and delivering open source tools with the flexibility and intent for security professionals to improve their trade-craft and scale security testing initiatives in IT, OT, cloud-native and hybrid workspaces.

 - **RAPID DEPLOYMENT**